FRONT-research-group/south-bound-plugin-athens/README.md

 # 📡 Southbound Plugin API – CAMARA Integration for Athens Site Continuum

-This project implements **Southbound Plugin** using [FastAPI](https://fastapi.tiangolo.com/) to provide service deployment and LCM over  Athens site (aerOS based) continuum.The onboarding and management of the applications on the **Athens Site Continuum** is abstracted through CAMARA APIs.
+This project implements **Southbound Plugin** using [FastAPI](https://fastapi.tiangolo.com/) to provide service deployment and LCM over  Athens site (aeriOS based) continuum.The onboarding and management of the applications on the **Athens Site Continuum** is abstracted through CAMARA APIs.

 ---